RaspberryPiFoundation/editor-ui/README.md

 Other variables that pertain to the app, rather than its deployment, are set to default values in the [build-and-deploy workflow file](./.github/workflows/build-and-deploy.yml).
 These are also in `.env.example`.

-The staging bucket is called [`editor-dist-staging`](https://dash.cloudflare.com/44a2049cd9f2b11d21474e06251367df/r2/default/buckets/editor-dist-staging), and the latest deployment of `main` can be previewed https://staging-editor-static.raspberrypi.org/branches/main/web-component.html.
+The staging bucket is called [`editor-dist-staging`](https://dash.cloudflare.com/44a2049cd9f2b11d21474e06251367df/r2/default/buckets/editor-dist-staging), and the latest deployment of `main` can be previewed at https://staging-editor-static.raspberrypi.org/branches/main/web-component.html.
 The staging bundle for use on the staging version of other sites is available at https://staging-editor-static.raspberrypi.org/branches/main/web-component.js.

 The production bucket, [`edtior-dist`](https://dash.cloudflare.com/44a2049cd9f2b11d21474e06251367df/r2/default/buckets/editor-dist), contains the versioned releases of the web component that are used on other sites.
 Each release can be previewed at `https://editor-static.raspberrypi.org/releases/<version-number>/web-component.html`, and the bundle is available at `https://editor-static.raspberrypi.org/releases/<version-number>/web-component.js`.